 We start form the western border of the city of Luxembourg and ride as much as possible on the playful singletrails of the valley of the Mamer river, home to a Nature reserve since 2012.
 First night in Hollenfels… hosting an ancient castle, transformed into a Youth Hostel.
 On the second day we head east, towards Larochette, a very nice and touristic little village at the border of the Müllerthal, home to an… ancient castle.
 Finally, on the last day, we return South, towards Luxembourg-city, through the majestic Grünewald, former private hunting ground of the Grand-Duke, now open to the public.
 Largely More than 50% of this tour leads through the beech and oak woods of the Luxembourg sandstone area.

-This tour is the easiest one in the program and shall be seen as an introduction into multi-day mountain biking.
-It is still not convenient for complete novices, but rather as a “first experience” for beginners that feel comfortable on their bike and for intermediate mountain bikers.
+This tour is among the easy ones in the program and shall be seen as an introduction into multi-day mountain biking through Luxembourg.
+Yet, it is not convenient for complete novices, but rather as a “first experience” for beginners that feel comfortable on their bike and for intermediate mountain bikers.
 Technical level 1/3.
 About 30-35 km and some 500 m of total climb per day.
 For more details, please refer to the “For Whom” section.

 1. Day: Luxembourg-city to Hollenfels